rjaskovikas/metaclerk/README.md

 ```

 ##Extending *metaclerk* to support other databases
-At the moment *metaclerk* supports only Oracle and MySql databases.
+*metaclerk* supports Oracle, PostgreSQL and MySql databases.
 Database support is not hardcoded into application,
 but instead database support is provided using database plugins. *metaclerk* architecture allows you to write your own
 database plugin and you can use unlimited number of databases plugins.
 For database plugin example, please see *&lt;metaclerk-src-dir&gt;/mysql-plugin* or *&lt;metaclerk-src-dir&gt;/oracle-plugin*